Force-free magnetic field: Linear force-free field

 by taking the curl of the nonzero current density equations above.

 Nonlinear force-free field

 When the force-free parameter $\alpha$ depends on position, the field is called a nonlinear force-free field (NLFFF).
 In this case, the equations do not possess a general solution, and usually must be solved numerically.

 Physical examples

-In the Sun's upper chromosphere and corona, the plasma β can locally be of order 0.01 or lower allowing for the magnetic field to be approximated as force-free.
+In the Sun's upper chromosphere and lower corona, the plasma β can locally be of order 0.01 or lower allowing for the magnetic field to be approximated as force-free.